aptech/docs/docs/CR-declare.rst

     mean variance

 Structures can hold various members including scalars, arrays, matrices, strings, and string arrays, and other structures.
-The must first be defined before being declared:
+The structure must first be defined before being declared:

 ::